-The Reno-Sparks Convention and Visitors Authority (RSCVA) facilitates a Special Event Partnership Funding program for annual special events.
-Submissions are accepted once a year (in the Fall) for events that take place in the subsequent calendar year.
-Events occurring in calendar year 2017 may submit an application for consideration beginning September 6, 2016.
-There is $500,000 available in the Special Event program for possible distribution.
+The Reno-Sparks Convention & Visitors Authority (RSCVA) facilitates a Special Event Partnership Funding program for annual special events.
+Submissions are accepted once a year (in early December) for events that take place in the subsequent calendar year.
+There is currently $500,000 available in the Special Events funding program for possible distribution.

 Relating to the Partnership Funding program, special events are defined as:

 An organized annual event that generates overnight visitors for two or more Washoe County lodging properties, as well as out-of-area marketing exposure, and is of interest to the general public.
 Historically these events have included, but are not limited to: festivals, fairs, community events and certain sporting events.
 Qualified events must reinforce the RSCVA’s branding message, provide the RSCVA with a sustainable and appealing destination message, and attract overnight visitors.

 The RSCVA is funded by transient lodging taxes and tourism surcharges generated when paid lodging is utilized in Washoe County.
 Therefore, Partnership Funding is earmarked for events that occur in Washoe County and have a history of, or the potential for, attracting overnight visitors to Washoe County.
 Communities in Washoe County Zip Code Map.

 If an event occurs outside of Washoe County, it may be considered if the venue location is close to Washoe County and in an area without significant commercial lodging.
 The event must also promote Washoe County as the primary bed base and generate significant room nights in Washoe County.